githubpartners/microsoft-learn/github/create-manage-github-actions-workflows/includes/5-reuse-workflows.md

 ## Access reusable workflows

-Before a reusable workflow can be used by another workflow, at least one of the below conditions must be true:
+Before a reusable workflow can be used by another workflow, at least one of the below conditions must be true.

-- Both workflows are in the same repository.
+- Both workflows are in the same repository
-- The called workflow is stored in a public repository.
+- The called workflow is stored in a public repository
-- The called workflow is stored in an internal repository and the settings for that repository allow it to be accessed.
+- The called workflow is stored in an internal repository and the settings for that repository allow it to be accessed

 ### Call a reusable workflow